yunahadlow/GreenClover/index.md

 -----------------------------------------------------------------------------------

 All of these you will need to email to (yuna@suteki.co.uk).
 If you would like to buy a sticker book for £1.50 then please email us.
 In the sticker book, you will be able to place all the stickers that you earn inside!
+If you would like to enter a challenge, please meet the owners at lunch.

+This weeks competition is: (starts Tuesday 6th February) Design Yuna's (an owner) birthday cake.
+If you come first, your cake just might come alive.